rinial/MartialArtists/README.md

 # Martial Artists

-**Martial Artists** is a 2.5D platformer fighting game for two players.
+**Martial Artists** is a fast-paced fighting platformer.
+Test your friend's swordsmanship skill on a local arena!

-// TODO

 Made with Unreal Engine.

 ## How to play

-The game is meant to be played with a mouse and a keyboard, though controllers are also supported.

-// TODO
+Both players are supposed to be playing from the same keyboard.

+Each one is in control of one warrior with a lamp on the screen.
+These warriors are able to move, jump and use different combat abilities.
+They can also turn their lamps off to hide in the darkness.

+Specific controls can be found in the game's help menu.

+**The goal:** defeat the enemy player enough times to deplet all of his or her lives.

 ## Screenshots